-Unless you’re planning extensive or far-flung explorations outside the major tourist zones (and, okay, this book does recommend a few outlying destinations), you really don’t need to rent a car during your stay in New Orleans.
+Unless you’re planning extensive or far-flung explorations outside the major tourist zones (and, okay, we do recommend a few outlying destinations), you really don’t need to rent a car during your stay in New Orleans.
 The town is flat, ultra-picturesque, and made for walking; there are plenty of taxis (also Uber, Lyft, and pedicabs) and decent public transportation.
 Indeed, a streetcar ride is as much entertainment as a practical means of getting around.
 Meanwhile, driving and parking in the French Quarter can be a hassle.
 Many streets are narrow, potholed, crowded, and one-way.
 Outside the gridded Quarter, streets angle in logic-defying directions in attempt to align around the curvy Mississippi.
 Street parking is minimal and parking lots, including those at hotels, are fiendishly expensive.

 That said, all the major car-rental agencies have a presence in New Orleans, at the airport and scattered around town.
 Rates vary widely according to company, demand, and when you book your reservation.
 Plan in advance, and shop around.
 You’ll pay a premium to pick up a rental at the airport, but it may be worth the convenience.
 If your stay is lengthy, weigh the difference between renting from a lower-cost, in-town location vs. transfer costs to and from that cheaper locale.